-- 5.38.
+- 5.34.
 TfWM will continue to subsidise socially necessary bus services where they are not provided on a commercial basis.
-The Services to be supported will be governed by the WMCA Access Standards, which will be reviewed regularly and at points where there are significant changes to the network and/or available public sector funding. - 5.39.
-TfWM will provide support either on a de-minimis basis or undertake a competitive procurement process for the provision of supported services through the Bravo system and will publish the outcome of tendered services online: https://www.tfwm.org.uk/who-we-are/what-we-do/bus-services/bus-tenders/
+Which services will be supported will be governed by the WMCA Access Standards which will be reviewed regularly and at points where there are significant changes to the network and/or available public sector funding.
+These include services that run at weekends, early in the morning or late evening. - 5.35.
+TfWM will undertake a competitive process for the procurement of supported services through the Bravo system and will publish the outcome of tendered services online: Bus Tenders | Transport for West Midlands (tfwm.org.uk)